flub78/multitenant/doc/attachements.md

     # a model to manage attachments
     class Attachement {
         id
-        reference_table name of the table item to which the object is attached reference_id
-        name visible file name
+        reference_table     name of the table to which the object is attached reference_id        zreference of the item to which something is attached name                visible name
-        hash internal file name, used in URL and API to download, replace, delete description
+        internal_filename   internal file name, used in URL and API to download, replace, delete description
         mime_type
         purpose             a string to describe the purpose of this file inside the application ex: user_picture }

     # rules to check that uploads are legitimate